konstellation-io/website/content/en/docs/KRE/installation/helm.md

 ---
-title: "Installing KRE"
+title: "HELM"
-linkTitle: "Installing KRE"
+linkTitle: "HELM"
 description: >
-  Overview of installation choices for various environments
+  HELM
-weight: 20
+weight: 5
 ---

 KRE can be installed on top of a Kubernetes cluster using the [Helm](https://helm.sh/) package manager.

 ## Prerequisites

-* Helm v3 or later
+- Helm v3 or later
-* Kubernetes v1.15+
+- Kubernetes v1.15+

 ## Install the chart